f-edwards/intro_stats/index.md

 ### Homeworks

 I will assign homework each week.
 Assignments are due the day before class.
-The deadline for homework submission is each Monday before class at 11:59PM.
+The deadline for homework submission is each Wednesday before class at 10:00AM.
+Email your homework assignments (output and source code) to me and the course TA.

 Problem sets provide you an opportunity to directly apply what we've learned to real-world data analysis and statistical problems.
 Don't wait until the last minute to get started.
 These homeworks should take you on average between 2 and 6 hours of work to complete.
 Space that work out and give yourself time to ask for help from your peers and your instructor.